Stylists prepare to cut hair outdoors - KEYT | KCOY

 Stylists prepare to cut hair outdoors

-When The Barber Shop on State Street in Santa Barbara tried to open outside it was frowned upon by elected officials working to stop the spread of COVID-19 during a rollback of re-openings, but Governor Gavin Newsom is now giving the idea a chance.
+SANTA BARBARA, Calif. - When The Barber Shop on State Street in Santa Barbara tried to open outside it was frowned upon by elected officials working to stop the spread of COVID-19 during a rollback of reopenings, but Gov. Gavin Newsom is now giving the idea a chance.

+The Barbara Shop owners says he is still trying to work with county on a safe outdoor space.

+On Monday afternoon, the owner of Mi Salon in Santa Barbara was delighted to hear what Gov. Newsome had to say during a news conference.

 They will wear face coverings at all times, and place their salon chairs at least six feet apart.